Dict.cc

 dict.cc is a free, multilingual online dictionary.
 For offline use the dictionaries can be downloaded as text files and used in various programs on Windows, iOS, Android and Palm OS.
 Dict.cc GmbH have their main office in the Austrian capital city of Vienna.

 History

 The website was put on the internet in the year 2002 by Austrian Paul Hemetsberger.
-His vision is to provide hundreds of languages within a few years.
+His vision was to make a dictionary available in hundreds of languages within a few years.

 At the beginning of February 2005 Paul Hemetsberger allowed vocabulary lists to be downloaded under the conditions of the free GNU General Public License (GPL).
-Later in the year he changed to a propriety license, which provides less freedom to the users.
-Despite this he released all user-generated posts, which were created under the former GPL-Licensed project, into the lists.
+Later in the year he changed to a proprietary license, which provides less freedom to the users.
+Nonetheless, he released all of those user-generated posts which were created under the former GPL-Licensed project into the lists.

 Vocabulary structure

 Like some other online dictionaries, dict.cc allows users to suggest new entries.
 These new entries are not moderated (unlike in LEO, another online multilingual dictionary), but rather reviewed by the users through a multi-stage validation system.